MS in Nutrition

 * HFN 514 requires a biochemistry prerequisite

-HFN 500, Survey of Nutrition Concepts is a MS in Nutrition prerequisite course and is not included in the 36 credits of the MS program.
+HFN 507, Nutrition Physiology and Metabolism and HFN 508, Concepts in Nutrition Therapy, are MS in Nutrition prerequisite courses and are not included in the 36 credits of the MS program.
 If needed, it would be in addition to the required 36 credits of the MS program.

-NOTE: The sample plans below are only samples and should not be followed by an enrolled student without first discussing with their faculty adviser.
-Factors such as start term, concentration, and selective options may influence a student's course plan.
+NOTE: The sample plans below are only samples and should not be followed by an enrolled student without first discussing with their faculty advisor factors such as start term, concentration, and selective options may influence a student's course plan.

 Sample course plan, 6 credits per semester